tscholze/flutter-surfaceduo-rssbook/README.md

 ![App Icon](docs/logo.png?raw=true "App Icon")

-> Read your RSS feed like it would be an ebook - A sample Android app that demonstrates the unique features of a Surface Duo.
+> Read your RSS feed like it would be an ebook - A sample Android app written in Google's Flutter that demonstrates the unique features of a Surface Duo.

 ### Build status